mtsousa/MNT-2021-1_Lid-Driven_Cavity/README.md

                [--num_obs NUM_OBS] [-obs OBSTACLE] [-o OUTPUT]
                [--early_stopping] [--dont_save] [--dont_show]

-Simulate the flow of a newtonian fluid in a lid-drive cavity
+Simulate the flow of a newtonian fluid in a lid-drive cavity with internals obstacles

 options:
   -h, --help            show this help message and exit